article banner

 • use Dispatchers.Main.immediate as the default dispatcher;

-• use SupervisorJob to not cancel all coroutines if one fails;
+• use SupervisorJob to prevent all coroutines being cancelled if one fails;

 • cancel all coroutines when the view or view model is destroyed;

-• probably use some CoroutineExceptionHandler to set default ways to handle exceptions.
+• probably use a CoroutineExceptionHandler to set default ways to handle exceptions.

 This is what a scope construction in a base view model might look like: